If you have one of many illnesses causing chronic pain, you are ‘painfully’ (forgive the pun) familiar with trying to not be in pain.

 It doesn’t mean the massage hurt you.
 Instead, it worked your muscles in a way they aren’t used to.
 The stress reduction benefits and overall muscle wellness are still present even if you feel some soreness.

 Then look around for an experienced massage therapist.
-Don’t be afraid to make calls to spas and ask if they have providers that are comfortable treating fibromyalgia with massage.
+Don’t be afraid to make calls to spas and ask if they have providers that are comfortable treating fibromyalgia with a massage.

 This can definitely, without a doubt, be a deal-breaker.
 Spend time on this!